 Energy efficiency of a conversion process is the dimensionless ratio, in %, of useful energy output divided by energy input.
 For processes with multiple types of energy input and/or outputs, it is important to specify which energy efficiency is referred to.
-For instance, the electricity-to-hydrogen energy efficiency of a highenergy input and/or outputs, it is important to specify which energy efficiency, which is $\frac{(H_2 + \text{recycled heat}){\text{output}}}{(Heat + Power){\text{input}}} = 100\% - \text{non-recycled losses}.$
+For instance, the electricity-to-hydrogen energy efficiency of a high-temperature, combined heat & power electrolyzer is much lower than its overall energy efficiency, which is $\frac{(H_2 + recycled heat){output}}{(Heat + Power){input}} = 100\% - non-recycled losses.$

-Throughout this report, the Electricity/H2 conversion energy efficiencies of electrolyzers and fuel cells are expressed as a percentage of the higher heating value of the hydrogen: %HHV = %.
+Throughout this report, the Electricity/H2 conversion energy efficiencies of electrolyzers and fuel cells are expressed as a percentage of the higher heating value of the hydrogen: $%{HHV} = %$ .
 It is important to note that the round-trip efficiency of power-to-H2-to-power systems is unaffected by the convention selected for the heating value of hydrogen.

 Exergy is the part of the total energy that can be converted into mechanical energy with the best theoretical machine.
 Exergy < Energy and the ratio Exergy/Energy (<1) is a measure of the quality of energy produced.
-Mechanical and electrical energy have the best quality.
-Energy = Exergy.
-Thermal energy's quality is null at ambient temperature, and increases with temperature (T), equaling $1 - \frac{T{ambiant}}{T}$.
+Mechanical and electrical energy have the best quality: Energy = Exergy.
+Thermal energy's quality is null at ambient temperature, and increases with temperature (T), equaling $1 - \frac{T{embiant}}{T}$ .
 Chemical energy's quality depends on the temperature of combustion but is generally very close to 1 for H2 and hydrocarbons fuels.
-Exergy is a useful concept in heat & power applications, where the by-product of lowtemperature heat has a relatively low quality and value.
+Exergy is a useful concept in heat & power applications, where the by-product of low-temperature heat has a relatively low quality and value.